oi86039/IT-490-Project/README.txt

 	    FUNCTIONALITIES             |
 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ |

 The script, f2bserver_api.php, allows communication via RabbitMQ between Back-End and Front-End, as well as calling to a number of functions that allow the script to connect, request, and pull data from the SkyScanner API.
+This is all done in the span of three requests for each search session.

+The user must fill out all parameters presented to them correctly in order to get an accurate and timely search session.
+Once they have initialed the search, the API may or may not provide the user one or more results for both origin and destination queries.
+Once the user inputs the correct PlaceId's for both origin and destination places, they click submit.

+The BE will use this updated code to retrieve a session key, which will help retrieve an array with all the links and prices for the "origin to destination" query.

-The script delegates tasks based on states given from the Front-End via strings in the search array ccalled ["Types"}
+The script delegates tasks based on states given from the Front-End via strings in the search array called ["Types"], which include "getPlaces" and "getSession".
+Any other types that are not the said two will not work and will result in an error.
-Below are the functionalities of each of the functions: